 An example of instantiation of the meta-model for the goal “Reducing Cost of Systems and Software” is provided below.
 On the basis of “Common use of Application” principle, two requirements are discovered as implications: “Data produced… to be shared across the Enterprise” and“Enterprise-Wide Capabilities”.

-In their turn, these requirements help to discover two underlying principles such as “Data is Shared” and “Service Orientation” that are assigned to the “Business Service Strategy” function orchestrated by the “Service Strategy” process groups.
+In turn, these requirements help to discover two underlying principles such as “Data is Shared” and “Service Orientation” that are assigned to the “Business Service Strategy” function orchestrated by the “Service Strategy” process.

 Figure 3 – A partial instantiation of the meta-model for the goal “Reduce Cost of Systems and Software” as part of the Strategy Architecture Cycle

 In the second part of this article, we will explain how these principles and requirements as well as their underlying elements can affect processes of the Strategy, Design, Transition and Operation phases.